 Brushing after breakfast and dinner is the easiest thing you can do on your own to keep your smile healthy!
 Brushing will help remove plaque and bacteria, and flossing will do the rest!
 Also, make sure to brush your tongue, as it can carry bacteria as well.
 Electric toothbrushes are the best option to remove plaque more effectively than manual toothbrushes.
 Make sure you change out your toothbrush or toothbrush head every three months.

 Almost every toothpaste brand will claim to reduce the risk of gingivitis.
 So how do you know which ones are the best?
 When you pick out your toothpaste, ensure it contains fluoride and has the American Dental Association seal of acceptance!

 Almost any drugstore or pharmacy will carry it over-the-counter.
 This type of mouthwash can help reduce the speed tartar develops, reduce plaque, and even reduce gingivitis.
 Make sure you are also looking for the American Dental Association seal on any therapeutic mouthwash.

 This may seem like a lot of information to take in, but we promise taking these simple steps will help prevent gum disease.
 If you’re not flossing daily or using mouthwash, now is the time to start!
 If you haven’t come in for your bi-yearly hygiene appointment in over six months, it is time to schedule.
-Call us today at (972) 349-1127 to make an appointment.
+Call us today at (972) 727-3941 to make an appointment.
 Let’s work together to keep your gums healthy!
 Click here to read about sleep apnea.